 The time will come for every bathroom when it will feel small, outdated, and ugly.
 Styles come and go but bathrooms get used every day.
 Eventually, something better is going to come along and people are going to want it in their own homes.
-The question then becomes, how much does it cost to remodel a bathroom in 2022?
+The question then becomes, how much does it cost to remodel a bathroom?
 Are bathroom remodels affordable?
 That depends on a number of factors.

 Why Update Your Bathroom?

 The average size of a bathroom in the United States is growing.
 Decades ago, most bathrooms were between 20 and 40 square feet.
 That was just enough room for a toilet, a sink, and a small tub.
 Today, bathrooms can easily take up 150 square feet or more.
 That is because bathrooms have gone from a place that you have to use to a place that you want to spend time.
 Bathrooms are getting larger, more spa-like, more luxurious, and more desirable with each passing year.

 The expectation for new home buyers is a large and spacious primary bathroom and multiple updated family bathrooms.
 That is a far cry from how bathrooms were designed in older homes.